subway-js/subway/README.md

 ### Managing errors

-There are tow ways to manage errors in SubwayJS:
-- **commands rejection**
-- *TODO: events flow*

-##### Commands rejection

-This is the first level of errors management we can perform in SubwayJS.
-We can reject a command by using the `rejectCommand` function injected in any command handler:
+This is a first level of errors management we can perform in SubwayJS is **command rejection**: when triggering a command, it may be rejected by using the `rejectCommand` function injected in any command handler:

 ```js
 Subway